Solo Stove Yukon Review: Yes, It’s Actually Smokeless

 Another question I wanted to answer was: Does the outside of the Solo Stove get hot?
 I got a fire going and let it burn for 30 minutes.
 I then used a laser thermometer to measure the Solo Stove’s exterior temperature.
 The bottom remained cool around 70 degrees, and the temperature in the middle of the stove was about 120 degrees.
 The temp jumped to 230 degrees at the top of the stove.
 So, it’s best not to touch the upper half of the stove when you have a fire going.

 The next test was to see how easy it is to cook over the Solo Stove.
-I used the grate off my charcoal grill, which happened to fit the Solo Stove perfectly.
+I initially used the grate off my charcoal grill, which happened to fit the Solo Stove perfectly.
 I boiled water and toasted bread to test both ends of the fire cooking spectrum—heat and finesse.
 I found cooking over the solo stove a lot like cooking over any wood-burning fire pit.
 It takes skill, but it’s very doable.
 Especially if instead of cooking over flames, you burn down logs to coals and then begin the cooking process.

 What It Does Best

-The Solo Stove fire pit doesn’t produce much smoke.
+After years of use and testing for my Solo Stove review, I can safely say the Solo Stove fire pit doesn’t produce much smoke.
 You’ll enjoy a campfire without the associated coughing and eye-watering that comes with smokey fires.
 It’s also effortless to clean up after enjoying a fire because you’re only left with a bit of white ash at the bottom.

 What It Does Worst